Collaboration. Acceleration. Results.

 Dear Friends and Supporters of MRF,

-The entire MRF team is pleased and motivated by the progress we have made and the implications for accelerating myelin repair treatments to MS patients that can’t afford to wait.
+The entire MRF team is pleased and motivated by the progress we have made and the implications for accelerating myelin repair treatments to MS patients who can’t afford to wait.
+Your support is needed for us to complete this critical endeavor!
+Please donate today.

 Sincerely,